Functional safety analysis and higher diagnostic coverage to meet certification requirements

 The use of “fail-safe” electronic components in safety critical systems is now commonplace throughout many electronics industry sectors, including Automotive, Aerospace, Power Generation, Defense, and Medical devices.
 Governed by a range of regulatory standards, the verification of these systems, in general, must be proven to be as rigorous as possible.
 In addition, to guarantee the safe operation of these systems, safety mechanisms are integrated that ensure a reliable, deterministic reaction to random hardware failures when the device is operating in the field.
 These too must be verified to operate correctly and trap operational hardware faults.

-OneSpin’s Safety Critical Verification solution provides functional safety analysis and allows for higher diagnostic coverage to meet certification requirements.
+OneSpin’s Safety Critical Verification solution provides automated functional safety analysis and allows for higher diagnostic coverage to meet certification requirement more efficiently and accurately.

 The need for Formal Safety Verification

 It is hard to demonstrate that simulation-only verification solutions can provide the required degree of coverage necessary to guarantee safety.
 The exhaustive nature of formal verification solutions makes it a natural fit for these designs.
 However, additional capability must be included to prove design reliability and failsafe operation.
 Design reliability can be shown by utilizing advanced coverage techniques to demonstrate that any “systematic” bug in the design would indeed be detected by a series of assertions, executed on a formal platform.

 OneSpin provides a complete formal verification solution ranging from rigorous verification, and qualification of the verification environment, all the way to the verification of safety mechanisms and diagnostic coverage.